anwather/WVDAutomation/README.md

 Load all the runbooks.

+Add an automation variable called Delay - type Int - and set it to a value in hours between the initial drain time and when you want to start alerting users.
+Select encrypted for this variable.

 ### Initial Table Population ###

 Run PopulateTable runbook.
 Parameters are hostpoolname and resourcegroupname - run once for each hostpool.